top of page

 Why STOP Helps:

 • Builds a habit of responding with intention and self-awareness, rather than reacting on autopilot.
+This practice not only enhances your emotional intelligence but also empowers you to make choices that align with your values and long-term goals.

 Comments